DIY Wood Pumpkins for Fall or Thanksgiving

 Gold spray paint (or other metallic paint)Glue gun & glue

 The wood pumpkins are very simple to create.
-Starting with a 4 by 4 piece of lumber cut it into 10″, 8″, 5″ pieces to stagger them for a grouping.
+Starting with a 4 by 4 piece of scrap lumber cut it into 10″, 8″, 5″ pieces to stagger the heights for a grouping.
 A chop saw works well, just be careful using it.

-As the stick is so much shorter and way too dangerous to do on the chop saw, cut the sticks into three 4″ pieces using a small handsaw.
-Much safer that way.
+As the sticks are so much shorter and way too dangerous to do on the chop saw, cut the sticks into three 4″ pieces using a small handsaw or garden snippers.

-Paint with a primer and then two coats of white chalk paint.
+Paint with a primer and then two coats of white latex paint.

 Print out the We are Blessed printable.